bethaitman/bethsite/content/posts/gds.md

 ## Principles and slogans

 A huge strength of GDS is expressing ideas in clear, powerful slogans.
-I love the [Government Design Principles](https://www.gov.uk/guidance/government-design-principles) (and the [poster versions](https://govdesign.tumblr.com/post/144094499973/posters-for-the-first-iteration-of-gds-design)):
+I love the [Government Design Principles](https://www.gov.uk/guidance/government-design-principles) (and the [poster versions](https://govdesign.tumblr.com/post/144094499973/posters-for-the-first-iteration-of-gds-design)) - my favourite is **Do the hard work to make it simple**:

 > Making something look simple is easy.
 Making something simple to use is much harder - especially when the underlying systems are complex - but that’s what we should be doing.
 Don’t take “It’s always been that way” for an answer.
 It’s usually more and harder work to make things simple, but it’s the right thing to do.